theroshanron/Agile-SD/JIRA/JIRA Level 2.md

   - "As a [person], [I want to], [so that]

 ### Create Epics and story
-- Use epics to plan features across multple Sprints
+- Use epics to plan features across multiple Sprints
 - Click Create issue and then select the issues as Epic under the project.
 - Click Create issue and then select the issues as Story and add the description as well as other details.
   - Link the story to epic with the dropdown in field epic link and add priority, labels etc.